 David has taught criminology to undergraduate and postgraduate students since 1994 and has worked previously at Edge Hill University, the University of Northumbria at Newcastle, the University of Central Lancashire and Liverpool John Moores University.

-David is co-chair of DD105 Introduction to Criminology (Chair in production 2016-2020 and Chair in presentation, 2020 onwards) and formerly Qualification Lead of Q57 Social Policy and Criminology.
+David is Chiar of DD105 Introduction to Criminology (Chair in production 2016-2020 and Chair in presentation, 2020 onwards) and formerly Qualification Lead of Q57 Social Policy and Criminology.

 David has undertaken interviews for BBC Radio 4, BBC Radio 5 Live and a number of local radio stations such as BBC Radio Northampton, BBC Radio Merseyside and BBC Radio Essex.
 He has also featured on national television, including contributions to BBC1 The Big Questions, BBC Wales Today and ITV News.